gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 With the introduction of [Incremental Builds](https://www.gatsbyjs.com/blog/2020-04-22-announcing-incremental-builds/), Gatsby Cloud has been able to reduce build times signficantly by only building the pages that changed.
 The `<Slice>` component helps reduce those builds times further.

 Common components that are shared across the majority of pages on your site might include a navigation bar, footer, or contact form.
 In today's frameworks, when you re-order the navigation bar items, the entire site needs to be rebuilt.
-However, if the navigation bar was created as a Gatsby Slice, the new navigation items only need to built once and all pages will pull the new navigation bar when it's needed.
+However, if the navigation bar was created as a Gatsby Slice, the new navigation items only need to be built once and all pages will pull the new navigation bar when it's needed.

 ## How to use Gatsby's `<Slice>`